Unpacking Jenna Coleman’s Chic ‘70s Style in BBC’s The Serpent.

 The trail many adventure-thirsty hippies travelled through between 1957 and 1978.
 During the '70s, the majority of Sobhraj's murderous crimes took place in Thailand, Nepal and India.

 The show also introduces Billy Howle as Herman Knippenberg.
 Working as a Dutch diplomat in Bangkok, he becomes embroiled in Sobhraj’s web of crimes after investigating the disappearance of two Dutch tourists.
 Determined to catch the killer, Knippenberg puts his job (and his life) at stake as he digs deeper into the case...

 Alongside the gripping storyline, The Serpent features impressive costumes designed by Rachel Walsh.
 In particular, Jenna Coleman stuns in memorable outfits that are the epitome of ‘70s chic.
 Playing Marie-Andrée Leclerc, Sobhraj’s glamorous girlfriend and accomplice, the actress dazzles in a wardrobe fit for a supermodel of the era.

 After Sobhraj assigns Leclerc the alias of ‘Monique’, a French model, Leclerc uses her killer sense of style to immerse herself into this new role.
-Emboldened by aviator shades and sleek jumpsuits, she helps Sobhraj drug unsuspecting travellers so they could steal their money and passports.
+Emboldened by aviator shades and sleek jumpsuits, she helps Sobhraj drug unsuspecting travellers so they can steal their money and passports.

 Left: A photo of the real Marie-Andrée Leclerc taken from the book On the Trail of the Serpent (Richard Neville & Julie Clarke) Right: Charles Sobhraj pictured with Marie-Andrée.